Aww geez! Not another YouTube rant!

 Every disaster has a “Once upon a time.”

-To find out YouTubes “Once upon a time” you have to go way back into the early 2000s.
+To find out YouTube “Once upon a time” you have to go way back into the early 2000s.
 The inventors of YouTube wanted a means of sharing videos.
 Server bandwidth and most importantly server speed was a very expensive commodity for the individual to undertake during this era of the internet.
 Thus, in order to host your own videos in the efforts of plastering them on forums, websites, or e-mail.
 Thus, a group of people created YouTube.
-Where “You” can upload video to the “Tube” of the internet.
+Where “You” can upload videos to the “Tube” of the internet.
 The marketing was simple and elegant.
 People regarded the ability to upload videos to this site much like how we perceive Public Television.
 As a utility and a right.
-To which at this time YouTube as a corporation was perfectly comfortable with.
+At this time YouTube as a corporation was perfectly comfortable with it.

 A happy merger.

 YouTube eventually merged with Google which at the time made perfect sense for all parties.
 Google was a search engine that wanted the public to use its ability to search for things like a utility.
 YouTube was a website that wanted people to upload and broadcast themselves like a utility or public television.
 Coupled with the mantra in the early days that followed every business decision of “don’t be evil” and the fact that YouTube needed more servers google gladly had.
 It was a perfect match.

 This is the point where the fairy tale honeymoon between the public and the company began to fall apart.
 Because as the header of this article states, we are now going to address the elephant in the room.
 That elephant is called.